Barry Barish

 Barry Clark Barish (born January 27, 1936) is an American experimental physicist and Nobel Laureate.
 He is a Linde Professor of Physics, emeritus at California Institute of Technology and a leading expert on gravitational waves.

 In 2017, Barish was awarded the Nobel Prize in Physics along with Rainer Weiss and Kip Thorne "for decisive contributions to the LIGO detector and the observation of gravitational waves".
+He said, "I didn't know if I would succeed.
+I was afraid I would fail, but because I tried, I had a breakthrough."

 In 2018, he joined the faculty at University of California, Riverside, becoming the university's second Nobel Prize winner on the faculty.

-In the fall of 2023, he will serve as the inaugural President’s Distinguished Endowed Chair in Physics at Stony Brook University.
+In the fall of 2023, he joined Stony Brook University as the inaugural President's Distinguished Endowed Chair in Physics.

+In 2023, Barish was awarded the National Medal of Science by President Biden in a White House ceremony.

 Birth and education

 Barish was born in Omaha, Nebraska, the son of Lee and Harold Barish.
 His parents' families were Jewish immigrants from a part of Poland that is now in Belarus.
 Just after World War II, the family moved to Los Feliz in Los Angeles.
 He attended John Marshall High School and other schools.

 He earned a B.A. degree in physics (1957) and a Ph.D. degree in experimental high energy physics (1962) at the University of California, Berkeley.
 He joined Caltech in 1963 as part of a new experimental effort in particle physics using frontier particle accelerators at the national laboratories.
-From 1963 to 1966, he was a research fellow, and from 1966 to 1991 an Assistant Professor, Associate Professor, and Professor of Physics.
-From 1991 to 2005, he became Linde Professor of Physics, and after that Linde Professor of Physics, Emeritus.
+From 1963 to 1966, he was a research fellow, and from 1966 to 1991 an assistant professor, associate professor, and professor of physics.
+From 1991 to 2005, he became Linde Professor of Physics, and after that Linde Professor of Physics, emeritus.
 From 1984 to 1996, he was the principal investigator of Caltech High Energy Physics Group.